HAL HTSE-1200

 Solidified Gas Generator (GG) Turbine blades were also developed for the engine indigenously.

-In the Annual Report 2020-21 of Hindustan Aeronautics Limited, it is revealed that HTSE 1200 achieved 100% speed run on core engine.
-Sea level trials of core engine completed successfully.
+According to the Annual Report 2020-21 of Hindustan Aeronautics Limited, HTSE 1200 achieved 100% speed run on core engine.
+Sea level trials of core engine were completed successfully.
 HAL Engine Division at Koraput in association with Defence Metallurgical Research Laboratory (DMRL) has developed Single Crystal Blade samples.
 HAL has also completed the manufacturing of parts and modular assemblies for Power mode engine.
 HAL is set to start limited series production of engine from 2021 end, which will be for 5 units for further testing.
-HAL has completed High altitude cold weather trials of Jet Mode Engine at Leh and High altitude hot weather trials of Jet Mode Engine at Leh, South Pullu and Khardung-La.
+HAL has completed High altitude cold weather trials of Jet Mode Engine at Leh and High altitude hot weather trials of Jet Mode Engine at Leh, South Pullu and Khardung La.
 Run of Power mode engine to 80% of the speed achieved.

 As of 13 September 2024, fabrication of 5 prototype engines is underway and delivery is scheduled to start in mid-2025.
 The core has achieved 100% RPM milestone and completed sea-level trials while limited series production is to start soon.
 There are plans to integrate the engines with HAL Dhruv prototypes for in-flight evaluation.

+As of July 2026, the engine has been tested up to 650kW at HAL test cell.
+Further trials are in progress.